Is ADHD Making Life Feel Difficult And Frustrating?

-Our clients often come to us when they have reached a point of utter frustration and isolation.
-Having never fully assimilated to a neurotypical atmosphere, these individuals believe that something is fundamentally “wrong” with them or that they have to change their behaviors in some way.
+Often clients come to me when they have reached a point of utter frustration and isolation.
+Having never fully assimilated to a neurotypical culture, these individuals believe that something is fundamentally “wrong” with them or that they have to change their behaviors in some way.

 However, the goal of ADHD treatment at Spectrum Connections Therapy is not to change you but rather to help you live with more balance and less chaos.
 By accessing your unique strengths and perspectives in counseling, you or your child can develop lifelong skills for managing the obstacles associated with ADHD.

-As a practice specializing in neurodivergence, we seek to normalize and validate your experience living with ADHD.
-Using a skills-oriented approach, we will help you improve your executive functioning in the specific areas where it lags.
+As a private practice specializing in neurodivergence, I seek to normalize and validate your experience living with ADHD.
+Using a skills-oriented approach, I will help you improve your executive functioning in the specific areas where it lags.

-If you struggle with other challenges alongside ADHD—including Autism, Oppositional Defiant Disorder, Conduct Disorder, anxiety, depression, tic disorders, Tourette Syndrome, OCD, or other symptoms—we will tailor therapy using evidence-based methods to meet your needs.
-In addition, if there is a co-occurring learning disability (such as dyslexia) intensifying the obstacles created by ADHD, we will create a skills- based treatment plan to ensure your success at school or work.
+If you struggle with other needs alongside ADHD—including Autism, Oppositional Defiant Disorder, Conduct Disorder, anxiety, depression, tic disorders, Tourette Syndrome, OCD, or other symptoms—I will tailor therapy using evidence-based methods to meet your needs.
+In addition, if there is a co-occurring learning disability (such as dyslexia) intensifying the obstacles created by ADHD, I will create a skills- based treatment plan to ensure your success at school or work.

 Building Skills And Fostering Self-Compassion Can Help You Change Your Outlook On Life With ADHD

-In addition, we are prepared to work with your support systems to ensure your success.
-If you’re a parent of a child with ADHD, we will help you understand how your child’s brain works and coach you in neurodivergent-specific parenting techniques.
-Also, if you’re in search of additional advocacy on behalf of your child, our backgrounds in special education enable us to collaborate with your child’s school on their individualized academic plan.
-Finally, we also offer neurodiverse couples therapy for relationships where one or both partners have ADHD.
+In addition, I am prepared to work with your support systems to ensure your success.
+If you’re a parent of a child with ADHD, I will help you understand how your child’s brain works and coach you in neurodivergent-specific parenting techniques.
+Also, if you’re in search of additional advocacy on behalf of your child, my background in special education enables me to collaborate with your child’s school on their individualized academic plan.

 Just because your brain works differently, does not mean you have to conform to the status quo and minimize the neurodivergent traits that make you shine.
 In ADHD treatment at Spectrum Connections Therapy, we will work together to identify your strengths and celebrate the qualities that make you uniquely you.